Jaggubhai: Production

-Rafee was signed as the music director and Jacki as the art director of the film while Sarathkumar's home production company Radaan Mediaworks and Zee Motion Pictures collaborated to produce the film.

 Internet piracy

-A full-length, unfinished version of Jaggubhai was discovered online on 31 December 2009, far from the film's official release date.
-The leaked copy has some unfinished effects shots and does not contain any voice-overs or dubs.
-The film's producer Raadhika, the film's star and SIFAA president R. Sarathkumar, and K. S. Ravikumar held a press meet condemning the film's piracy, in which the former two had become emotional during the discussion.
-The press meet was supported by Rajinikanth, Kamal Haasan and Surya Sivakumar.
+A full-length, unfinished version of Jaggubhai was leaked and released on the internet and DVDs, far from the official release date.
+The leaked version did not have any background score or sound effects.
+Radhika, Sarathkumar and Ravikumar held a press meet condemning the film's piracy.
+The press meet was supported by Rajinikanth, Kamal Haasan and Suriya among others.
+The filmmakers later reshot the climax.